raiden-network/raiden/docs/rest_api.rst

           "settle_timeout": 500
       }

-   :reqjson address partner_address: The partner we want to have a channel with.
+   :reqjson address partner_address: The partner we want to open a channel with.
    :reqjson address token_address: The token we want to be used in the channel.
    :reqjson int balance: Initial deposit to make to the channel.
-   :reqjson int settle_timeout: The amount of block that the settle timeout should have
+   :reqjson int settle_timeout: The amount of blocks that the settle timeout should have.

    The request's payload is a channel object; since it is a new channel, its ``channel_address`` and ``status`` fields will be ignored and can be omitted.

-   The request to the endpoint should later return the fully created channel object.
+   The request to the endpoint will later return the fully created channel object.

    **Example Response**: